Goals and Purpose of the Seinfeld Scholar Award Program

 Faculty may be nominated by their respective dean or by their associate dean, department chair or program director with the dean’s concurrence.
 Faculty cannot self-nominate.
 The complete nomination package includes required documents listed below combined into a single PDF document in the order presented.
 The committee forwards its recommendation to the Chancellor, who makes the final selection.
 Nomination packet should include:

 - Cover page – fillable form

 - Nominations should include a professional overview document.
-For faculty a short CV is acceptable.
+For faculty, a short CV is acceptable.
+For students, a resume.